pixeldroid/lsdoc/README.md

 <br/>

 **lsdoc** provides an API for loading loomlib libraries and extracting type metadata.
-The distribution provides a command line tool for generating documentation compatible with the [programming-pages][programming-pages] theme for creating html documentation that is searchable, browsable, cross-linked, and mobile friendly.
+The distribution provides a command line tool for generating documentation compatible with the [programming-pages] theme for creating html documentation that is searchable, browsable, cross-linked, and mobile friendly.

 - [installation](#installation)
 - [usage](#usage)